Side effects of bone marrow and stem cell transplants

 In the longer term, these treatments often cause infertility, although some people who have had a transplant do go on to have children.

-Another side effect called Graft versus Host Disease (GVHD) can occur if you have bone marrow or stem cells from a donor.
+Another side effect called graft versus host disease (GVHD) can happen if you have bone marrow or stem cells from a donor.

 You will have a low white blood cell count after your treatment.
 This means you are more at risk of getting an infection.
 You are likely to get an infection from the normally harmless bacteria we all have in our digestive systems and on our skin.

-To stop this from happening your nurse may give you tablets called gut sterilisers (antibiotics) and mouthwashes.
+To try to stop this from happening your nurse may give you tablets called gut sterilisers (antibiotics) and mouthwashes.
 And they will encourage you to have a shower each day.